Scottish clan: Crest badge

 A sign of allegiance to the clan chief is the wearing of a crest badge.
 The crest badge suitable for a clansman or clanswoman consists of the chief's heraldic crest encircled with a strap and buckle and which contains the chief's heraldic motto or slogan.
 Although it is common to speak of "clan crests", there is no such thing.
 In Scotland (and indeed all of UK) only individuals, not clans, possess a heraldic coat of arms.
-Even though any clansmen and clanswomen may purchase crest badges and wear them to show their allegiance to his or her clan, the heraldic crest and motto always belong to the chief alone.
+Even though any clansmen and clanswomen may purchase crest badges and wear them to show their allegiance to their clan, the heraldic crest and motto always belong to the chief alone.
 In principle, these badges should only be used with the permission of the clan chief; and the Lyon Court has intervened in cases where permission has been withheld.
 Scottish crest badges, much like clan-specific tartans, do not have a long history, and owe much to Victorian era romanticism, having only been worn on the bonnet since the 19th century.
 The concept of a clan badge or form of identification may have some validity, as it is commonly stated that the original markers were merely specific plants worn in bonnets or hung from a pole or spear.